0xPolygonID/docs/docs/issuer-node/issuer-node-guide.md

 :::note

-If you clicked on the **Issue credential** button, you will later be prompted to choose which Schema Type you woullike to create your credential with.
+If you clicked on the **Issue credential** button, you will later be prompted to choose which Schema Type you would like to create your credential with.

 <div align="center">
 <img src= "/img/issue-credential-3.png" align="center" width="1000" height="1000"/>